-1 For more information about the Altior open A2PI, please refer to part 5 of the Altior architecture white papers.
+&lt;sup>1 For more information about the Altior open API, please refer to part 5 of the Altior architecture white papers.

-2 Using this definition of data in motion, the data managed by the Altior digital device twins is also considered in motion, as the data handling by device twins is based on the ephemeral lifecycle of device twins' instances managed by the Altior virtual machine.
+&lt;sup>2 Using this definition of data in motion, the data managed by the Altior digital device twins is also considered in motion, as the data handling by device twins is based on the ephemeral lifecycle of device twins' instances managed by the Altior virtual machine.
 For more information about this, please see next section.

-Some Aegis features like the Aegis-KM secret storage manager can be accessed by third party applications and used to provide security to data at rest, although this should be considered just a helper tool in the company's data protection strategy.
+Some Aegis features like the Aegis-KM secret storage manager can be accessed by third party applications and used to provide security to data at rest, although this should be considered just a helper tool in the enterprise data protection strategy.